Sextette

-Sextette is a 1978 musical comedy film directed by Ken Hughes and released by Crown International Pictures.
-It stars Mae West, alongside an ensemble cast including Timothy Dalton, Dom DeLuise, Tony Curtis, Ringo Starr, Keith Moon, George Hamilton, Alice Cooper and Walter Pidgeon.
+Sextette is a 1978 American musical comedy film directed by Ken Hughes, and starring Mae West in her final film, alongside an ensemble cast including Timothy Dalton, Dom DeLuise, Tony Curtis, Ringo Starr, Keith Moon, George Hamilton, Alice Cooper, and Walter Pidgeon.

-Produced by Daniel Briggs, Robert Sullivan and Harry Weiss for the production company Briggs and Sullivan, the screenplay was dramatized for the screen by Herbert Baker, from West's final stage performance play of the same title, later renamed Sextet, which West herself had written (based on a story idea by Charlotte Francis) and originally performed in 1961.
+Produced by Daniel Briggs, Robert Sullivan, and Harry Weiss for the production company Briggs and Sullivan, the screenplay was dramatized for the screen by Herbert Baker, from West's final stage performance play of the same title, later renamed Sextet, which West herself had written (based on a story idea by Charlotte Francis) and originally performed in 1961.
 Costumes were designed by Edith Head.

 Filmed at Paramount Studios, Sextette was West's final film, as well as that of Pidgeon and Moon.
-Featured were cameos by Rona Barrett, Regis Philbin and George Raft, all of whom appeared as themselves.
-The film was a major box office bomb, grossing just $50,000 against an estimated budget of $4–8 million.
+Featured were cameos by Rona Barrett, Regis Philbin, and George Raft, all of whom appeared as themselves.
+The film was a major box-office bomb, grossing just $50,000 against an estimated budget of $4–8 million.

 Plot

-American movie star and sex symbol Marlo Manners is in London, England, where she has just married for the sixth time.
-She and her new husband Sir Michael Barrington depart for a honeymoon suite at a posh and exclusive hotel that has been reserved for them by her manager Dan Turner.
+American actress and sex symbol Marlo Manners has just married for the sixth time.
+She and new husband Sir Michael Barrington depart for a honeymoon suite at a posh and exclusive London hotel reserved for them by her manager, Dan Turner.
 The hotel is also the location of an international conference, where leaders have come together to resolve tensions and problems that threaten the survival of the world.
-As the chairman, Mr. Chambers is trying to call the meeting to order, the delegates are crowding to the windows in an effort to catch a glimpse of Marlo when she arrives.
+As chairman Mr. Chambers tries to call the meeting to order, the delegates are crowding to the windows in an effort to catch a glimpse of Marlo's arrival.

 As they enter the lobby, Marlo, now Lady Barrington, and her husband, a knight, are swarmed by admirers and reporters.
-When asked "Do you get a lot of proposals from your male fans?" she quips "Yeah, and what they propose is nobody's business."
-Once inside their suite, the couple are unable to go to bed and have sex because of constant interruptions due to the demands of her career, such as interviews, dress fittings and photo sessions, as well as the various men, including some former husbands, diplomat Alexei Andreyev Karansky, director Laslo Karolny, gangster Vance Norton and an entire American athletic team, all of whom want to have sex with her.
+Once inside their suite, the couple are unable to consummate due to the constant demands of Marlo's career, such as interviews, dress fittings, and photo sessions, as well as the various men, including some former husbands, diplomat Alexei Andreyev Karansky, director Laslo Karolny, gangster Vance Norton, and an entire American athletic team, all of whom want to have sex with her.

-Meanwhile, Turner desperately searches for an audiotape containing his client's memoirs in order to destroy it.
+Meanwhile, Turner desperately searches for an audiotape containing his client's memoirs to destroy it.
 Marlo has recorded extensive details about her affairs and scandals, with a lot of dirt about her husbands and lovers.
 Ex-husband Alexei, Russian delegate at the conference, threatens to derail the intense negotiations unless he can have another sexual encounter with her.
 Marlo is expected to work "undercover" to ensure world peace.